ibm-cloud-docs/vpc/vpn-sysdig-monitoring-metrics.md

 You can split the metrics that Sysdig presents into various visualizations in the Sysdig dashboard, allowing views of different metrics based on your preference.
 For example, if you have multiple VPN gateways or accounts with different VPN gateways in each account, you might want to focus on a particular gateway by name.

-As an example, you can segment the `VPN Gateway Bytes Input` by `IBM VPN for VPC gateway name` to show how many bytes per minute are received for a VPN gateway.
+As an example, you can segment the `VPN Gateway Bytes Input` by `IBM {{site.data.keyword.vpn_vpc_short}} gateway name` to show how many bytes per minute are received for a VPN gateway.
 The dashboard shows different lines in different colors where each line represents received bytes per minute for a VPN gateway.

 ### Global attributes